 - Ages beautifully, giving a patina to the building

-- A lime product with no cement content or chemical additives whatsoever
+- A lime system with no cement content or chemical additives whatsoever

 - Extremely high quality certified raw materials

 - Suitable for the most demanding conservation jobs